Offices can choose the default write-off option that best fits their practice needs when running reports.

 Procedure Date: Use procedure date.

-Apply write-offs when on the date the procedure is completed.
+Apply write-offs on the date the procedure is completed.
 Recommended when the write-off amount is known on the date of service (carrier's fee schedule has been entered).

 - Advantage: Net production for the day will reflect the write-off (production subtracts write-off amount).